dralston168/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > brainstorming.
 Plus it helps us get to know you better!
 Feel free to share
 > images in this section.

->I want to focus my componentds on my career interests in cybersecurity.
+>I want to focus my components on my career interests in cybersecurity.

 ## Assignment